ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/basic_usage.md

   alphaV = isobaric_expansitivity(model, p, T, z)
   muJT = joule_thomson_coefficient(model, p, T, z)
   Z = compressibility_factor(model, p, T, z)
+  gamma = activity_coefficients(model, p, T, z)
   ```

+  All the above functions have two optional arguments (although, technically, z is an optional argument if you're only obtaining properties for a pure species):

+  - `phase`: If you already know the phase of the species and want a (minor) speed-up, you can specify it.
+For example:

+    ```julia
+    V = volume(model, p, T, z; phase=:liquid)
+    ```

+    The default value is `:unknown` where it will find both the vapour and liquid roots first and determine which has the lowest Gibbs free energy.

+  - `threaded`: This determines whether or not to run the vapour and liquid calculations in parallel or not and is only relevant for when the phases are unknown and non-cubic models.

+    ```
+    V = volume(model, p, T, z; threaded=false)
+    ```

+    The default value is `true`.
+This shouldn't change the results.

   Note that all of the above functions can be broadcast _i.e._ if `T` is an array, instead of a for loop, we can simply: